robertvitoriano/bike-tracker/features.md

 [ ] place can be private or public
   [ ] if public it will be visible and classifieble by every user [ ] if its private only the creator will have ability to see it.
+  [ ] when click in a place, user will be able to see a location pop over that can open a modal [ ] when click in a place, user will be able to see the possible tracks already saved less opach and in different colors

 [ ] user can add animals to locations or tracks